 4. Waterproof the Basement

 If your older home has a basement, it probably has old piping systems and frequent floods too.
 Also, the look of your basement isn’t something to ignore, since it can increase home value and even provide you with an extra cash source as you can rent out the area.
 Make sure to properly waterproof your basement to stop wall cracks and basement floods.
 This will prove to be beneficial especially in rainy or snowy days.

 5. Inspect your Sewer

-If you didn’t have a camera sewer inspection before you moved in the house, then you must do it right afterwards.
+If you didn’t have a drain camera inspection before you moved into the house, then you must do it right afterwards.
 Your home cannot speak and it is hard to notice if you have tree roots blocking the pipes or disconnecting sewer lines.
 You also do not know how the previous owners treated the house as they may have been flushing oil and garbage down the drains or making improper DIY repairs.
 Camera sewer inspections aren’t that expensive and they will let you know about any piping and sewage problems in your new home.

 About Aquamaster Plumbing

 Aquamaster Drain, Plumbing & Waterproofing Inc. is your full-service plumbing and basement waterproofing company assisting the Greater Toronto Area residents.
 We offer services such as drain cleaning, basement waterproofing, sump pump installation, and more.

 Posted by Fedor, Aquamaster Drain, Plumbing & Waterproofing Inc.